DNAstack/cromwell-wes-service/README.md

 the [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) configured.

-The Service account should be given READ ONLY permission to the log output bucket of cromwell, and WRITE access to the staging location for writing the `workflow_attachment`s
+The Service account should be given READ ONLY permission to the log output bucket of cromwell, WRITE access to the staging location for writing the `workflow_attachment`s, and `serviceusage.services.use` permission in the project (e.g. through the Service Usage Consumer role).

 `WES_BLOB_STORAGE_CLIENT_GCP_PROJECT` (_required_)